Codecademy/docs/content/c-sharp/concepts/strings/terms/substring/substring.md

   - 'paths/computer-science'
 ---

-The **`.Substring()`** method is a string method that returns a substring of a string starting at a given index number, it will return all characters past the index unless a length is given.
+The **`.Substring()`** method is a string method that returns a substring of a string starting at the given index number, it will return all characters unless a maximum length is given.
 This method returns `Empty` if the index is greater than the length of the string instance.

 ## Syntax